 Since 2003, CAI's Religious School has been designated as a "Framework for Excellence" School by the United Synagogue of Conservative Judaism.
 In harmony with the Conservative approach of tradition and change, our Religious School seeks to equip its students with the ability to forge a place for themselves as Jews in the modern world.
 From Kindergarten through 8th Grade, the curriculum is challenging, exciting and motivating, and will form the basis for life-long learning in our Jewish tradition.
 An integral part of the program is sharing and celebrating Jewish holidays in ways that are meaningful and pleasurable to children.
 We foster a love of Judaism and pride of being Jewish by providing a setting that is warm, loving, nurturing and safe for children.
 A computer lab is available for students' use.

-CAI’s chapter of USY has received the "Chapter of Excellence Award" seven times.
-USY provides religious, spiritual, educational and social activities to Tucson’s Jewish youth presenting them opportunities to meet others like themselves in a safe, casual setting, while instilling in them the importance of Jewish identity.
+CAI's chapter of USY has received the "Chapter of Excellence Award" seven times.
+USY provides religious, spiritual, educational and social activities to Tucson's Jewish youth presenting them opportunities to meet others like themselves in a safe, casual setting, while instilling in them the importance of Jewish identity.
 Kadima USY is for grades 4th through 6th; Junior USY is for grades 7th and 8th; and Senior USY is for grades 9th through 12th.
 Kadima meets twice a month, and Junior and Senior USY meet weekly.
 All groups participate in mitzvah, tzedakah and social action projects, in addition to fun activities such as holiday-related arts & crafts, social outings and more.
 All these activities and projects promote bonding and build group trust.
-The synagogue has a Youth Center with recreational equipment as well as an outdoor basketball court and gaga court.
+The synagogue's Linda Roy Youth Center has recreational equipment, and there is an outdoor basketball court and gaga court.

-This innovative program is a monthly celebration of the ancient New Moon holiday for girls in grades 6-9 to build self-esteem, leadership skills, and Jewish identity.
-An informal setting, small group size, and carefully designed activities create an enjoyable and meaningful experience, which, when repeated monthly throughout girls’ teen years, strengthen their Jewish identity and sense of self.
-The group meets once a month for two hours, usually on a Sunday afternoon.
+This innovative program is a celebration of the ancient New Moon holiday for girls in grades 6-9 to build self-esteem, leadership skills, and Jewish identity.
+An informal setting, small group size, and carefully designed activities create an enjoyable and meaningful experience which strengthen their Jewish identity and sense of self.
+The group meets four times a year on Sundays afternoons.

 A variety of programs are offered throughout the year in which the whole family can participate.
 Programs may be holiday-related, or geared toward families with young children or toward those with teens.
 Family Center Programs conducted under the direction of the education department provide an additional support system to parents.
 Workshops include components of secular and Jewish topics.